ISSUES | Chevron and the Environment

 In July 2009 a court ruled that Chevron's Environmental Impact Report (EIR) for its expansion project was flawed because it did not reveal its true plans for the expansion, Chevron stopped the project instead of submitting a revised EIR or negotiating with the environmental groups.
 Chevron then appealed and again the Courts ruled that its EIR was seriously flawed noting that Chevron told one thing to its stockholder but another to the community.

 In the last few months a Democratic assemblyman has been serving as a mediator to find a way to restart the project.
-The city delegation for the mediation includes Mayor McLaughlin, Vice Mayor Ritterman, Council Member Viramontes, the City Manager and City Attorney (see Chevron Loses).
+The city delegation for the mediation includes Mayor McLaughlin, Vice Mayor Ritterman, Council Member Viramontes, the City Manager and City Attorney (see Appeals Court Rules against Chevron on Environmental Impact Report).
 In previous mediation attempts the environmental groups demonstrated a willingness to try other approaches to protect the community.
 Chevron has refused to seriously address concerns about community health.

 A number of mainstream environmental organizations like the Planning and Conservation League have drafted letters to send to the leadership of the State legislature asking them to refuse an exemption to Chevron.